TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

                            (or Show System Queue)

 When the result mail comes in, see <batch_data> summary element at end, should be all success.
 Browse through the rest.
 Fix as needed.
+Commit.

  After the test upload succeeds, nothing left to do until a few days before it's time to make the issue VV:N live.